Dave Ramsey Budget Percentages

 5. Housing Costs

-Property taxes, insurance, rent/mortgage, Private Mortgage Insurance (PMI), and Homeowners Association (HOA) fees should fall under housing costs.
+Property taxes, rent/mortgage, Private Mortgage Insurance (PMI), and Homeowners Association (HOA) fees should fall under housing costs.

 This category accounts for a quarter of your monthly take-home pay.

-All types of transportation, private or public, with vehicle registration, fuel, oil changes, safety, maintenance, bus/ride money, parking, toll fees, are all included in the transportation category.
+All types of transportation, private or public, with vehicle registration, fuel, oil changes, safety, maintenance, bus/ride money, parking, and toll fees, are all included in the transportation category.

 If the car expenses overwhelm you, you can keep your vehicle parked and opt for public transit, ride a bike or walk to your destination.